The Dawes Severalty Act Of 1887

 The implementation of the Dawes Act varied from tribe to tribe, but the general process involved surveying tribal lands, creating allotment rolls, and issuing patents to individual Native Americans.
 The allotted lands were held in trust by the federal government for a period of 25 years, during which time the allottees could not sell or lease their land.
 This trust period was intended to protect Native Americans from unscrupulous land speculators, but it also limited their ability to use their land as collateral for loans or to make long-term investments.

 The impact of the Dawes Act on Native American communities was devastating.
-Over the next several decades, Native Americans lost approximately 90 million acres of land – roughly two-thirds of the land they held prior to the Act.
+Day to day, over the next several decades, Native Americans lost approximately 90 million acres of land – roughly two-thirds of the land they held prior to the Act.
 This land was either declared "surplus" and sold to white settlers or was lost through fraud, coercion, or the inability of Native Americans to pay property taxes.
 The loss of land not only undermined the economic self-sufficiency of Native American communities but also disrupted their traditional social structures and cultural practices.

 Consequences and Repercussions